 - Add some World War II-themed travel to your bucket list.
 Pearl Harbor and Normandy are on my literary bucket list for personal reasons, but the Anne Frank house is my #1 bucket list item.
 I simply can’t imagine what it feels like to be in that very spot.

-- Check out more of Kristin Hannah’s best books.
+- Check out more of Kristin Hannah’s best books, including The Great Alone and Firefly Lane.